iamasink/scripts/README.md

 ## restart ahk script on save
 put this in a script to reload it when you press ctrl+s, so its easier to test
 nothing has to be changed per script, but you have to manually reload if you change the filename or stuff like that
-ahk_exe can be changed to any other exe name
+ahk_exe can be changed to any other exe name for your editor
 the tooltip flashes briefly when it reloads, so you know it worked
 ```
 ; reload the script when its saved